lsaravia/CriticalGlobalForest/Outline.md

 * Most probably multiple process influence the distributions of patch size at a continental scale, so we are trying to extract the main generic ones.

+* How scaling laws are related to ecosystem function?

 * Hypothesis: two power laws, small patches related to deforestation dynamics, large patches related to forest inner dynamics.